 Extracorporeal Magnetotransduction Therapy (EMTT)

-EMTT treatment can be used to promote pain relief, aid in reducing tightness, and speed up the healing of overuse injuries in the joints and muscles.
+EMTT therapy can be used to promote pain relief, aid in reducing tightness, and speed up the healing of overuse injuries in the joints and muscles.

 Exercise regime